Installation

 - Incorrect OpenMP settings

-If you encounter problems, consult the build output carefully and verify that your compiler and MPI environment are correctly configured.
+If you encounter problems, consult the build output carefully and verify that your compiler, library paths, and MPI environment are correctly configured.
 Additional help may be available through the project maintainers.

 Next steps